-If you’re like us, you’re probably addicted to Love Island and cancelling plans left, right and centre to make sure you don’t miss a single episode.
+If you’re anything like us, you’ll be thrilled to know that the brand new series of Love Island is back at the start of June.
+Judging by last year’s series, we’ll be cancelling plans left, right and centre to make sure that we don’t miss a single episode.
 And like us, you probably have a long list of questions that just need to be answered.
 Are the islanders actually not allowed out of the villa?
 Why do we never see them in the pool?

 We’ve done the research and we’re happy to share with you 7 things you didn’t know about Love Island…

 1) Are islanders allowed to use their phones?

 Kind of.
 The islanders have a phone with a personalised case but they can only be used to communicate with each other and to take photos.
 All texts then have to go through producers before they are delivered.
 Producers also communicate with the islanders this way.
 Guess we won’t be seeing our faves on Snapchat anytime soon then…

 2) How do people get on the show?

 Contestants don’t always have to apply to get on the show.
 Almost half of this year’s cast, including Chloe, were tracked down on social media and producers have also admitted going to nightclubs to scout out the best villa material.